 The health and safety of our faculty, students and staff remains at the forefront of decision-making as we prepare for a phased return to campus for Fall 2021.
 We will uphold the University’s commitment to social justice and academic excellence by aligning our plans and actions for instructional continuity with evidence-based public health guidance from the CDC and Cal/OSHA.

-Health and Safety: Spring and Summer '21
+Health and Safety: Fall '21

-SF State’s cautious and robust approach to the pandemic has resulted in no reported campus infections.
+SF State’s cautious and robust approach to the pandemic has resulted in very few reported campus infections.
 To continue this trend and provide the safest learning and teaching environments for our students, faculty and instructional support staff, please refer to the guidelines outlined in the Health and Safety section of this website for all instructional settings.

 While experiential learning programs are integral to student success, our University prioritizes the health and safety of our students and community members.
 Although the University will be offer more in-person and hybrid class sections, students will still be given flexibility with remote options.

 - Students should not be compelled to participate in an on-site (physical) internship and should work with their course instruction and site supervisor to consider alternative remote options.

 - Students enrolled in an academic internship (AI) and/or community service learning (CSL) course must be given a virtual learning option if the student wishes.